 Retaliation and other forms of detrimental conduct against whistleblowers are not permitted and should be reported.

-Whistleblowing can be stressful due to anxieties about personal privacy, fears about retaliation, the time duration of the case, or other factors.
+Blowing the whistle can be stressful due to anxieties about personal privacy, fears about retaliation, the time duration of the case, or other factors.
 Sometimes whistleblowers experience moral distress.
 Reach for support if needed, such as your organisation’s confidential employee assistance program, mental health support, and/or spiritual support.

 Legal counsel options